darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-glossary.md

 Short for Darwinia Network, a decentralized cross-chain bridge network building on Substrate.

 ### Crab
-Short for (Darwinia) Crab Network, a canary network of Darwinia.
+Short for Crab Network, a canary network of Darwinia.

 ### Pangolin
 Short for Pangolin Test Network, the testnet set aside for testing related technology.